RobertKajnak/Python_SimpleProgressBar/README.md

   - **totalIterationCount** The total number of expected iterations
   ### Optional
   - **displayInterval** The minumum amount of time between two print statements.
 Expressed in seconds.
 Default = **2**.
 If 1% of the works takes 0.2 seconds to complete, then 1%,6%,11% etc. will be printed
-  - **sound** Play a sound when 100% is reached. **ONLY works on MS Windows** Support for other OSs may be coming in future versions
+  - **sound** Play a sound when 100% is reached. **Reqiures numpy**.
+Should work on most versions of Windows, Linux and Mac.
+Earlier versions than Windows 7 may experience choppy sound.
+If the sound driver is not loaded properly, the sound section is ignored
      - 'off'  - no sound played
      - 'bip'   - a short beep
      - 'bup'   - a short beep, two octaves lower than bip
      - 'beep'  - a longer beep
      - 'micro' - microwave style beep-beep-beep
-     - 'tune'  - a melody ('Kicsi kutya tarka')
+     - 'tune'  - a melody ([HU]'Kicsi kutya tarka')
      - **'auto'**    - Selects sound based on estimated task duration at 1%:
          - \<30s       =\> bip
          - \[30s,2min)  =\> beep
          - \[2min,8min) =\> micro
          - \>=8min     =\> tune
       - anyting else => silent
-	 You can use pb.playTune() to check out what tune sounds like
+	 *You can use pb.playTune() to check out what tune sounds like*
   - **emoji** -- The type of emoji that will be displayed
        - 'ascii' - to be sure it works on older consoles
        - **'kao'**   - full faces using UTF-8 characters